straight-coding/straight-httpd-lwip-mbedtls-simulator/README.md

 * Demo pages include:
   * **Sign in/out**: verify user's username/password, if successful, redirect to "**Home**", otherwise stay in the login page, the session has 3 minutes timeout after login.
   * **Home** page:  show some device information and the current status of the device, and scan the QR code to access the device web.
   * **Upload** page: multiple files can be selected and queued to be uploaded to a specific device directory.
 The concurrency is 1, and every upload process can be terminated separately.
+Support large files.
   * **Files** page: you can browse all the files in the specified device directory, enter subdirectories or return to the parent directory.
 In addition, all files could be downloaded.
+Support large files.
   * **Form** page: demonstrates parameter modification and saving.

 # Future work